Privacy Policy

 “Personal Data” means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of Personal Data about you which we have grouped together below.
-Not all of the following types of data will necessarily be collected from you but this is the full scope of data that we collect and when we collect it from you:
+Not all of the following types of data will necessarily be collected from you but this is the full scope of data that we may collect for one or more of the purposes stated in this policy.

 • Profile/Identity Data: This is data relating to your first name, last name, gender, date of birth.